More

 Territory to Dominate

-In such, returning IS fighters and the experience they bring back to North Africa can bring dangerous developments due to these very territorial gaps and socio-political discontent in the region which has led people onto a radical path.
+As such, returning IS fighters and the experience they bring back to North Africa can bring dangerous developments due to these very territorial gaps and socio-political discontent in the region, which has led people onto a radical path.
 The core of IS are aware of this too, as Northern African security officials have noted – IS has not disappeared, they have dispersed into Sahara and the Sahel.

 Fredrik Hellem